rfo909/CFT/doc/Reference.md

-They are like calling an inline function (no parameters though), as their inner workings do not affect the caller,
-*except* that they have access to, and can modify local variables.
+They are like calling an inline function (no parameters though), as their inner workings do not affect the caller, *except* that they have access to, and can modify local variables.

+This means the Inner block has a *return value* which can be picked up and stored in a local variable, or be further processed in the outer context.

+(Local blocks do not have return values).

+Below is an example, where we sum up the number of matches of a search term across a number of files.
+Note that the Grep object implements this much more efficiently with its fileCount() function.

 ```
 # List number of lines containing a pattern, in files under current dir